RTamaasP/AMAM_VillagersRestricted/README.md

 - You have to consume a specific item in order to summon a villager WITH said specific tag
 - These villagers will not have their trades removed thus making them useful
 - There is no native way for obtaining the said item, because it would be hardcoded, this datapack only provides the core mechanics
-- ~~. . . but stay tuned, I will soon write a separate datapack for it to be obtainable in survival~~ [Here's the datapack which makes the custom item generate in vanilla structures:](https://modrinth.com/datapack/amam-loottable/)
+- ~~. . . but stay tuned, I will soon write a separate datapack for it to be obtainable in survival~~ [Here's the datapack which makes the custom item generate in vanilla structures](https://modrinth.com/datapack/amam-loottable/) (1.21.5 and above)

 ## Benefits